- Online Sermons

 Dr. Charles B. Jackson, Sr., a native of West Columbia, South Carolina, attended the public schools of Lexington County School District#2, the former Lakeview Elementary School, and Brookland Cayce High School, where he graduated in 1970 with honors.
 He continued his academic career at Benedict College in Columbia, South Carolina, where he graduated Magna Cum Laude in 1974 with a Bachelor of Science Degree in Mathematics.
 While at Benedict, he received the Distinguished Mathematics and Physics Award for the highest academic average in those respective areas.
 After graduating from Benedict, he pursued seminary studies at the Morehouse School of Religion of the Interdenominational Theological Center in Atlanta, Georgia, and in 1977 he graduated with honors receiving his Master of Divinity Degree (M.Div).
 He was presented the Distinguished Board of Directors Award from the Morehouse School of Religion for High Academic Achievement.
 In August 1978, he completed one year of certification of residency in Clinical Pastoral Education at the South Carolina Academy for Pastoral Education.
 On May 12, 1985, Morris College in Sumter, South Carolina conferred upon him the Honorary Doctor of Divinity Degree.
 On May 12, 2007 his alma mater, Benedict College conferred upon him an Honorary Doctor of Divinity degree.

-Dr. Jackson acknowledged the call and began preaching at the age of nine (9); was licensed at the age of ten (10); ordained at twelve (12); and at eighteen (18); was installed as Pastor of his home church, the Brookland Baptist Church in West Columbia, South Carolina, where he has humbly served for forty-one (41) years.
+Dr. Jackson acknowledged the call and began preaching at the age of nine (9); was licensed at the age of ten (10); ordained at twelve (12); and at eighteen (18); was installed as Pastor of his home church, the Brookland Baptist Church in West Columbia, South Carolina, where he has humbly served for forty-three (43) years.
 The Brookland Baptist Church is one of the fastest growing congregations in the state.
-The church has sixty-five ministries, a full service Federal Credit Union, the Brookland Foundation, a charitable (501) (c) (3) organization of which he is Chairman of the Board, the Brookland Center for Community and Economic Change, the Brookland-West Columbia Community and Housing Development Corporation, and the Brookland Community Pediatric Center which is a collaborative effort with the Eau Claire Cooperative.
+The church has over sixty ministries, a full service Federal Credit Union, the Brookland Foundation, a charitable (501) (c) (3) organization of which he is Chairman of the Board, the Brookland Center for Community and Economic Change, the Brookland-West Columbia Community and Housing Development Corporation, and the Brookland Community Pediatric Center which is a collaborative effort with the Eau Claire Cooperative.

 In May 1999, Dr. Jackson led Brookland into a new sanctuary that seats 2300.
 He furthered his vision of economic empowerment by leading the completion of a 68,000 square foot Community Resource Center in September 2005 which consists of an Academy Child Development Center, a Health and Wellness Center and a Banquet and Conference Center.
 On March 28, 2008 the Lexington District II School Board awarded Brookland the former Lakeview/Northside School, a 94,000 square foot educational facility on 11 acres of land, to be converted into the Brookland-Lakeview Empowerment Center.
 On October 5, 2008 Brookland became one church in two locations.
 We began worshiping at the Brookland Baptist Church Northeast.
 Reverend Dr. Christopher Leevy Johnson is the Campus Pastor.
 Pastor Jackson has a partnership in ministry with the Providence Baptist Church, Dr. Samuel Reeves, Pastor, and a weekly radio broadcast in Liberia, West Africa.
 As a result of the Church’s Economic Empowerment Initiative, over 160 persons are employed in Brookland’s ministry.